From Namibia to South Africa

 We drive past Port Elizabeth, where a heavy thunderstorm keeps us away from stopping, then visit the Storm River Mouth in the Tsitsikamma National Park for a few days and the next stop is Plettenberg Bay!

-Usually we want to camp at the Tsitsi, but it's all wet and still a bit stormy, so we decide to book a tiny forest hut for two nights - our cosy little home with an incredible surrounding.
+Our plan was to camp at the Tsitsi, but it's all wet and still a bit stormy, so we decide to book a tiny forest hut for two nights - our cosy little home with an incredible surrounding.
 We hike to a waterfall the next day and explore the magical landscape, accompanied by the sound of the ocean and a breath of fresh air!

 As I am a big fan of giraffes, we book a private game drive at the Plettenberg Bay Game Reserve - and we get so much more!
-A fantastic guide who explains a lot; a vast, beautiful Private Game and so many animals we didn't expect to see like hyenas, cheetahs, crocodiles and even a rhino.
+A fantastic guide who explains a lot; a vast, beautiful Private Game and so many animals we didn't expect to see - like hyenas, cheetahs, crocodiles and even a white rhino.

 the Ebb-n-Flow Restcamp in Wilderness, two nights in Hermanus and a stopover in Betty's Bay - until we head to the Cape Peninsula & Cape Town!